WHĀNAU | TEAM

 Jerreau Tonge

-KAITAKAWAENGA | POUAKO - SCHOOLS MANAGER and FACILITATOR
+KAITAKAWAENGA | POUAKO - SCHOOLS MANAGER and FACILITATOR - KIRIKIRIROA

 Iwi: Ngaati Maniapoto, Ngāpuhi, Ngāti Kahungunu ki Wairoa, Airihi.